-Bannockburn De La Roche Shiraz 2015
+Bannockburn De La Roche Shiraz 2018

 One of our three close-planted blocks, in this case planted to Shiraz.
-Volcanic debris throughout this block is the inspiration for the very apt name (translated as “of the rocks”).
+Volcanic debris throughout this block is the inspiration for the very apt name (translated as 'of the rocks').

 Minimum Order 6 Units (straight or mixed)

-- Tasting Notes
+- Tasting Notes & Reviews

-The fruit was in very good condition, and all the ferments went smoothly.
-Malic acid levels are very high, the wines will need to wait until Spring to go through malolactic fermentation.
+near long term average.
+The fruit was in very good condition, picking weather was mostly very helpful and all the ferments went smoothly.
+Malic acid levels are average but most lots will go through malolactic fermentation in the

-At this early stage the wines show promise: a nice balance of stone fruits and citrus in the Chardonnay, structure and transparency to season and site in the Pinot Noir and Shiraz.
+At this stage the wines show promise: a nice balance of stone fruits and citrus in the Chardonnay, structure and transparency to season and site in the Pinot Noir and Shiraz.

 Stay up to date with news, events and impending new releases from Bannockburn Vineyards.